orjanekeberg/arcfinder/README.md

-* arcfinder
+# arcfinder

-Arcfinder it a utility for processing GCode files used for 3D-printing.
+Arcfinder is a utility for processing GCode files used for 3D-printing.
 It takes a GCode file, as produced by a slicer such as PrusaSlicer of Cura, as input, and produces a new GCode file as output.